Stack-Genie/.github/profile/README.md

 ---

-*Built with 💙 by humans + AI to simplify your AI journey.*
+*Built with 💙 by Steven Mathew + AI to simplify your AI journey.*